FreeCAD/FreeCAD-documentation/wiki/Sandbox_HowTo.md

      </div>
      </div>

 The *Top* link below gets you quickly to the top of the page.
-It looks in wiki markup like this   * [top](#top.md).
+It looks in wiki markup like this: [top](#top.md).
 For easier navigation in long pages its recommended to include this under your section.
 Make sure there is an empty line before it.

 [top](#top.md)